 - When planting beneath the canopies (within the driplines) of established trees, choose plants in containers no larger than 1 gallon each to minimize damage to trees

-- Tree-bed guards are recommended; one of Parks’ standard tree-bed guards should be used; a permit is required
+- Tree guards are recommended where feasible and where maintenance can be provided.
+One of Parks’ standard tree-bed guards should be used

-- Tree beds without tree-bed guards must have a flat surface without any tripping hazard and be no more than one quarter (1/4) inch above or below the adjacent sidewalk surface
+- Tree beds without tree-bed guards must have a flat surface and be no more than one quarter (1/4) inch above or below the adjacent sidewalk surface